eesmer/CyberSecurity-Glossary/LABS/information-security/integrity/tripwire/readme.md

     - detailed file integrity information

 ### Tripwire Policy Configuration
+Tripwire's behavior is determined by the policy file. <br>
+This file defines which files and directories on the system will be monitored and which attributes will be compared. <br>

 ##### Directory: /etc/tripwire
 - **$HOSTNAME-local.key and site.key** Keys used in policy/config and database operations
 - **tw.cfg ve twcfg.txt** Plain text and active/signed configuration files